fang2hou/go-gui-sample/readme.md

 # Go GUI Sample

-This project uses Go and Fyne to build a cross-platform application for managing and converting fonts.
+This project uses Go and fyne to build a cross-platform application for managing and converting fonts.
 It specifically includes a process to download and update the M+ Fonts.

 ## Requirements
 - macOS 10.15+